bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 ### Templates

-All of the BC4WP template files that render on the front end can be found in the templates/public folder.
+You can find all of the BigCommerce for WordPress template files that render on the front end in the templates/public folder.
 Templates within the components subfolder render smaller content blocks within your theme’s template, while two control the entire page:

 - `single-bigcommerce_product.php`: The template for rendering a single Product post.